stfomum/hello-world/README.md

 # hello-world
-Test repository
+Test repository.
-first lesson on using Github online.
+First lesson on using Github online.
-I am a scrabbler from a country in Africa and love reading Bios
+I am a scrabbler from a country in Africa and love reading Bios.